william-lawrence/js-notes/README.md

 Strings are just text.
 "Strings" of characters.

 We can use some operators with strings, but they are different than math operators.

+Strings are indexed.
+Each character has a number in the string.
+The first index is always `0`.

+Every string has a property called `.length`.

+Strings are immutable in JS.

+There are all sorts of useful methods that we can use on strings.